Atlas-OS/docs/docs/Getting started/Installation.md

 ## :material-disc: Download an ISO

-Depending on the bootable USB creator you want to use and how you want to use it, you may need to get your own Windows ISO because the bootable USB creator may not have a built-in download feature.
+Depending on the bootable USB creator you want to use, you may need to get your own Windows ISO because the bootable USB creator may not have a built-in download feature.

-The following bootable USB creators that we have written about need an ISO file manually:
+The following bootable USB creators that we have written about need an ISO file:

 * Ventoy
 * Rufus

 === "Windows Media Creation Tool (Recommended)"

-    1. Download [Windows Media Creation Tool](https://go.microsoft.com/fwlink/?LinkId=691209) and open it.
+    1. Download the [Windows Media Creation Tool](https://go.microsoft.com/fwlink/?LinkId=691209) and open it.
     2. Click the ``Accept`` button to agree to the Microsoft license terms.
     3. Tick ``Create installation media (USB flash drive, DVD, or ISO file) for another PC``, click ``Next``, and choose:
         * Language: Desired language
         * Edition: Windows 10
         * Architecture: 64-bit (x64)
     4. Choose ``ISO file`` option and choose the download location.
-    5. After the ISO downloaded, click ``Finish`` to end the installation.
+    5. After the ISO completed downloading, click ``Finish`` to end the installation.

 === "UUP dump"